frawau/aiomadeavr/README.md

 Trying to set the current value will often result in AvrTimeoutError exception.
 The device will simply not respond to that and will secretly despise you.

 The channel bias list may get out of sync when setting the sound mode to 'Auto'.
-It looks like.
+It looks like there is a delay before that information is sent.

 # Afterthoughts